Addison Rae Easterling Shares An Adorable Series Of Selfies

 “You are the baddest Addison Rae,” wrote another person, referencing the song written about the teen.

 As The Inquisitr previously reported, Easterling’s online presence continues to grow by the day.
 She has secured a spot as one of the biggest content creators on TikTok, among other famous names like Dixie and Charli D’Amelio.

-As a result of her incredible online following, she has been able to secure major brand deals and promotions from well known brands.
+As a result of her incredible online following, she has been able to secure major brand deals and promotions from well-known brands.